 According to a United States Health and Human Services Administration of Children & Families report, data shows that foster youth aging out of the system tend to experience homelessness, early parenthood, and lack of medical insurance.
 There are currently 428,000 children and youth in the U.S. foster care system and nearly 112,000 waiting for adoption.
 According to the Administration of Children & Families, teenagers ages 1518 have lower adoption rates than younger children, wait longer to be adopted, and often age out of the system without a stable place to call home.

-As the Founder of Trustify, the only nationwide network of licensed private investigators, I regularly work with families and organizations that work with children in foster care who are in danger of being trafficked or go missing from the system.
+As the founder of Trustify, the only nationwide network of licensed private investigators, I regularly work with families and organizations that work with children in foster care who are in danger of being trafficked or go missing from the system.
 There are not enough safeguards in place, especially when children age out of the system at 18 without being placed in a permanent and loving forever family.

-So what happens to these children when they turn 18 (the age of emancipation for many foster youth) if they are not placed in a loving, forever family.
+So what happens to these children when they turn 18 (the age of emancipation for many foster youths) if they are not placed in a loving, forever family.
 According to the National Foster Youth Institute, the danger of children aging out of the U.S. foster care system does not just affect the children without forever families, but our entire country as a whole.
 Here are some statistics that bring these dangers to light:

 – More than 23,000 children will age out of the U.S. foster care system every year.